 - Which earnings season is most important in a year?
 You may ask this.
 And we have a definite answer.
-It is the third earnings season which is the most important.
+It is the third earnings season, which is the most important.
 There isn’t a definite explanation for this.
-But maybe because the third earnings season shakes things up in the stock market.
-During this time, the companies are on the verge of year end and the investors would like to make decent money.
+But maybe because it shakes things up in the stock market.
+During this time, the companies are on the verge of year-end, and the investors would like to make decent money.
 And the stock market also goes ups and downs most during this time.
-Plus two significant industries, i.e. consumer discretionary and tech have most demands during this time.
-So, as investors always keep an eye for the third earnings season.
+Plus, two significant industries, i.e., consumer discretionary and tech, have the most demands during this time.

 - Do your own due diligence: In investments, you need to study a lot.
-If you’re interested to trade stocks and are new in the business, it’s better to start with the financial statements of the company.
-Find out the financial ratios.
+If you’re interested in trading stocks and are new in the business, it’s better to start with the financial statements of the companyFinancial Statements Of The CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+Find out the financial ratiosFinancial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on..
 Do the computation.
 And start investing small amounts to see whether your judgments are good enough.
 Talk to an expert about it before ever going big.
-Earning season will definitely help; but you need to know the secrets of the trade to take advantage of it.
+Earnings season will definitely help, but you need to know the secrets of the trade to take advantage of it.

 Important Concepts on Result Season

-- Earnings surprises: As traders or investors, you would expect some companies to do extremely well or create ridiculously appalling results.
-But when the earnings seasons come and you see the earnings of these companies, you may get a great surprise.
-The surprise can be good surprise or bad surprise depending on what you expect or in which stocks you would have invested your money into.
-Good/ bad surprise happens when you expect great or worst result, but it turns out to be the complete opposite of your expectation.
+- Earnings surprises: As traders or investors, you would expect some companies to do exceptionally well or create ridiculously appalling results.
+But when the earnings seasons come, and you see the earnings of these companies, you may get a great surprise.
+The surprise can be a good surprise or bad surprise, depending on what you expect or in which stocks you would have invested your money into.
+Good/ bad surprise happens when you expect great or worst results, but it turns out to be the complete opposite of your expectations.

-- Bellwethers: During the earnings seasons, some companies or industries as a whole are called bellwethers, meaning they come out as leading companies or industries.
+- Bellwethers: During this period, some companies or industries as a whole are called bellwethers, meaning they come out as leading companies or industries.
 For example, in the last century, two companies came as the leading companies in the US stock market.
 They are General Motors and IBM.
-But why this is important?
-Because if any one of these companies get halted or even one of them don’t perform as expected, the whole stock market gets affected.
+But why is this important?
+Because if any one of these companies gets halted or even one of them doesn’t perform as expected, the whole stock market gets affected.